 5 ways to achieve awesome fine motor skills in the under 5’s

 - Introduce pencils and drawing early.
-An 18 month old should be exposed to and encouraged to hold and draw with a chubby crayon.
+An 18-month-old should be exposed to and encouraged to hold and draw with a chubby crayon.
 At 18 months they can grasp it in their hand and scribble.
 By 3 years old a refined pencil grasp has been achieved.
 Chalkboards and painting help make fine motor skills fun.
 Try and draw or paint with your child every day.

-- Clapping hands by 7-8 months and tactile nursery rhymes like “Incy wincey spider”, “Round and round the garden”, “This little piggy …” etc. Watch my video with one of my favourites, “The Barramundi song” on Youtube here.
+- Clapping hands by 7-8 months and tactile nursery rhyme like “Incy wincey spider”, “Round and round the garden”, “This little piggy …” etc. Watch my video with one of my favourites, “The Barramundi song” on Youtube here.

 - Duplo for 18 months to under 3’s and Lego in over 3’s encourage creative and cognitive play.
-Also building with bricks, small 1 inch ones are best – a 3 year old should be able to build a tower of 10 and an 18 month old a tower of 3.
+Also building with bricks, small 1 inch ones are best – a 3-year-old should be able to build a tower of 10 and an 18-month-old a tower of 3.
 Make it more fun by counting the tower of blocks and naming the colours.

 - By 2-3 years a child will be able to: Fold paper in half, draw straight lines and circles, imitate you drawing a cross, turn single pages in a book, snip the edges of paper with scissors (by 30 months), hold crayons using the thumb and fingers, use one hand more often than the other for most activities.